Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Multi-messenger emission from ULXs: Application to SS 433

-The qualitative argument presented in this subsection illustrates that a leptonic population in the wind bubble can already be probed through radio observations.
-A more detailed comparison to existing radio data would require the full solution of Eq.~\eqref{Eq: transport} and accounting of the secondary electron population injected through the decay of charged pions resulting from $pp$ interactions.
+{Although the association of the spherical part of W50 and at least part of its radio emission with a supernova remnant cannot be discarded,} the qualitative argument presented in this subsection {is a plausible alternative and} illustrates that a leptonic population in the wind bubble can already be probed through radio observations.
+A more detailed comparison {with} existing radio data would require the full solution of Eq.~\eqref{Eq: transport} and account {for} the secondary electron population injected through the decay of charged pions resulting from $pp$ interactions.
 We leave this investigation for a follow-up study.